 See, I have an issue with this.
 If there's no itch to scratch, why scratch then?
 If the dishes were clean, why would you wash them?
 This meme that I see a lot of Zen teachers promoting that "We don't wash the dishes to get them clean, we wash the dishes to wash the dishes," seems like an empty-headed Hallmark Zen sentiment to me.
 If there's nothing to do, why do it?
-And if there is something to do, why pretend that there isn't, that we're mowing the lawn just because we felt like mowing the lawn, instead of mowing the lawn because the grass needed to be cut?Quote:
+And if there is something to do, why pretend that there isn't, that we're mowing the lawn just because we felt like mowing the lawn, instead of mowing the lawn because the grass needed to be cut?Originally Posted by will

 That's never been my understanding of what Zen teachers were saying, because pretending to change our motivation would add an extra layer of thought to what we are doing.
 My interpretation of these kinds of teachings were that when something needs doing, we simply do it.
 No extra baggage brought along.
 We wash the dishes to clean the dishes, but while we are washing them, we are only washing them (no energy spent on any other task like thinking, planning, judging our technique), pure action.
-We mow the grass when it needs mowing, dropping everything else (including comparing our lawn to the one next door that always looks SOOOOO much better than mine).Quote:
+We mow the grass when it needs mowing, dropping everything else (including comparing our lawn to the one next door that always looks SOOOOO much better than mine).Stephanie wrote: